Archery for Beginners: How to Get Started

 Archery Ranges: The Easiest Way to Get Started

 The easiest way to get hands-on experience and professional guidance is to go to your nearest archery range.
-Many ranges require you to take an introductory safety class (here’s an example), where you’ll quickly learn the proper way to hold a bow, draw, aim, and so on.
-You’ll be amazed at what a single session will do you for you—you’ll walk into the range a novice, and you’ll walk out of the range… well, you’ll still be a novice, but you’ll probably have hit the target a few times and you may feel pretty great about yourself.
+Many ranges require you to take an introductory safety class (here’s an example) where you’ll quickly learn the proper way to hold a bow, draw, aim, and so on.
+You’ll be amazed at what a single session will do you for you.
+You’ll walk into the range a novice, and you’ll walk out of the range… well, you’ll still be a novice, but you’ll probably have hit the target a few times and you may feel pretty great about yourself.

 Plus—here’s the true value of a range: they’ll give you the equipment you need to shoot for a few hours.
 They’ll allow you to rent a bow that fits your size specifications, give you arrows that match the bow, and place a target at the appropriate distance.
 That alone is worth the price of admission, because choosing equipment when you’re a beginner can be quite difficult.